johnmcfarlane/papers/c++/error-handling.md

     case color::green:
       return true;
     default:
-      // worse; there is no fourth alternative so why imply that there is?
+      // worse; there are no more alternatives so why imply that there are?

       // What if someone adds enumerator, color::blue?
       // The compiler would not complain that there is no "case color::blue".